The Hidden Cameras

-The Hidden Cameras are a Canadian indie pop band.
+The Hidden Cameras is a Canadian indie pop band.
 Fronted by singer-songwriter Joel Gibb, the band consists of a varying roster of musicians who play what Gibb once described as "gay church folk music".
 Their live performances have been elaborate, high-energy shows, featuring go-go dancers in balaclavas, a choir, and a string section.

 History

 2001–2002: Ecce Homo

 The band's first album, Ecce Homo, was released independently in 2001 on EvilEvil.
 It was after this first release that Gibb assembled a band and they began to perform in venues varying from art galleries to churches to porn theatres to parks.
 Since these early days the Hidden Cameras have played host to a number of notable musicians, including Reg Vermue, Owen Pallett, Laura Barrett, Don Kerr, Magali Meagher (of the Phonemes), Mike Olsen (of the Arcade Fire), and Maggie MacDonald.

 2003: The Smell of Our Own

 Their 2003 album The Smell of Our Own was released through Rough Trade in the UK and on the independent label EvilEvil in Canada.